New Money (2018 film)

-New Money is a 2018 Nigerian film written by Chinaza Onuzo and directed by Tope Oshin with production by Inkblot Productions and FilmOne.
+New Money is a 2018 Nigerian film written by Chinaza Onuzo, directed by Tope Oshin and produced by Inkblot Productions and FilmOne.
 It tells the story of a salesgirl who dreams of becoming a fashion designer and subsequently receives an unexpected inheritance from her absentee father.
 Released in March 2018, it stars Jemima Osunde, Kate Henshaw, Blossom Chukwujekwu, Dakore Akande, Wale Ojo Osas Ighodaro and Falz d Bahd Guy.

 Plot

 Twenty-three year old Toun finds herself thrown into the world of the rich after her father left his multibillion-dollar company to her in his will.
 She learns that her mother, Fatima, was legally married to her father, Ifeanyi, although, due to strong opposition from his family, the marriage was annulled.
 He remarried, this time to Ebube, but they never had any children together.
 She ignored her mother and entered into a life of luxury, which is threatened by her uncle, Chuka, and his son, Patrick.
 Her decisions put the company in a negative light and portray her as an inferior CEO.
 Thrown in the mix of all of this, Toun struggles to find her old self again while pushing away old friends and falsely accusing new ones.
 Through all this, Joseph stands by her.